Decisionary/blr-base-theme/docs-src/usage/index.md

 ```

 Each of these placeholders also corresponds to a CSS class that you can use.
-The placeholder method is recommended as it's easier to maintain; that being
+The placeholder method is recommended as it's easier to maintain, though the
-said, having classes is useful for prototyping, and we realize there are some
-situations where using placeholders may not be feasible.
+helper classes are useful for prototyping or placeholder content.

 ```html_example
 <button class="button--primary button--block">This is a full-width button</button>